clemsonciti/palmetto-documentation/docs/training/workshop.md

 Pre-requisite for the course is "Introduction to Python", offered by CITI team.

+### Deep learning in Python

+This workshop provides an overall introduction to deep learning specifically with Python programming language which utilizes abundance of keras package.
+Such topics include: (1) Introduction to Deep Learning (2) Regression & Classification with Deep Learning (3) Image classification with CNN (4) Time series forecasting with RNN, LSTM

+Pre-requisite for the course is "Machine Learning in Python", offered by CITI team.

 ### [Introduction to Applied Deep Learning: Object Detection Model using Tensorflow API]()

 This workshop introduces how to apply the Python Tensorflow API to object detection, a common